 Other countries joined in, starting with Japan in 1964.
 Today, 36 OECD member countries worldwide regularly turn to one another to identify problems, discuss and analyse them, and promote policies to solve them.
 The track record is striking.
 The US has seen its national wealth almost triple in the five decades since the OECD was created, calculated in terms of gross domestic product per head of population.
 Other OECD countries have seen similar, and in some cases even more spectacular, progress.

 So, too, have countries that a few decades ago were still only minor players on the world stage.
 Brazil, India and the People's Republic of China have emerged as new economic giants.
-Most of the countries that formed part of the former Soviet bloc have either joined the OECD or adopted its standards and principles to achieve our common goals.
-Russia is negotiating to become a member of the OECD, and we now have close relations with Brazil, China, India, Indonesia and South Africa through our “enhanced engagement” programme.
-Together with them, the OECD brings around its table 40 countries that account for 80% of world trade and investment, giving it a pivotal role in addressing the challenges facing the world economy.
+The three of them, with Indonesia and South Africa, are Key Partners of the Organisation and contribute to its work in a sustained and comprehensive manner.
+Together with them, the OECD brings around its table 39 countries that account for 80% of world trade and investment, giving it a pivotal role in addressing the challenges facing the world economy.